serverless/blog/posts/2017-10-09-designing-developer-tool-event-gateway.md

 Serverless development is still fresh, lacking in best practices and tooling.
 But people use it because the payoffs are worth the pain.

-Our job at Serverless is to remove that pain: fight for standardization, think from the top-down about what a serverless application should look like, make its development seamless.
+Our job at Serverless.com is to remove that pain: fight for standardization, think from the top-down about what a serverless application should look like, make its development seamless.
 The biggest sticking point we see here is that serverless development is fundamentally event-driven development.
 Every function you deploy to your FaaS provider will remain idle until woken up by an event.

 No one likes to hear that.
 Event-driven is a new paradigm, and new paradigms mean change.
 But to move serverless forward, we as a community have to embrace event-driven design.
-Our job at Serverless is to make it painless.
+Our job at Serverless.com is to make it painless.
 As we can, at least.

 The Event Gateway is a big step for us: a new piece of infrastructure that treats all data flows as events, and lets developers react to those flows with serverless functions.